Small. Fast. Reliable.

 - This option specifies a static memory buffer that SQLite can use for

 scratch memory.
-There are three arguments: A pointer to the memory, the
+There are three arguments: A pointer an 8-byte

-SQLite will use no more than one scratch buffer at once per thread, so
+SQLite will use no more than two scratch buffers per thread.
+So

-N should be set to the expected maximum number of threads.
-The sz
+N should be set to twice the expected maximum number of threads.

-The btree balancer needs additional memory beyond what is provided by
+scratch memory beyond what is provided by this configuration option, then

 - SQLITE_CONFIG_PAGECACHE